 Does Kaiser Permanente Cover Addiction Treatment?

-All Kaiser Permanente health plans provide addiction treatment coverage in some way because substance use disorder (SUD) and mental health services are one of 10 essential health benefits that any plan sold in the marketplace must cover.1
+All Kaiser Permanente health plans provide addiction treatment coverage in some way because substance use disorder (SUD) and mental health facilities are one of 10 essential health benefits that any plan sold in the marketplace must cover.1

 Always check to make sure the program or provider that you are considering accepts your Kaiser Permanente plan.